Alhaurin el Grande is a village town in Guadalhorce Valley found on the northern slope of Sierra de Mijas.

 With a surface area of 72.6 square kilometers and a population of more than 24,000, Alhaurin el Grande boasts breathtaking natural areas that are covered with wild olive trees, holm oaks, oak trees and pine trees.
 Likewise, these areas are also the natural habitats of a wide array of animal species that include wild cats, golden eagles, foxes and mountain goats among others.
 Visitors also marvel at the town’s environmental resources such as the abundant water springs made possible by the municipality’s aquifer.

 If you’re the adventurous type, one great way to explore the area is through the Fuente del Acebuche Route which is found across the Sierra de Mijas.
 You can either go on foot, ride a bike or go on horseback.
+If you have an interest in keeping fit, try hiring a personal trainer.

 The town also has an impressive agricultural heritage which you can appreciate deeper by visiting its Agricultural Museum.
 Here, you can find a wide collection of farming and husbandry tools that date back to 1870.